Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 The activities that will be carried out if Actalis decides, for any reason, to cease its certification service are described below.

 Before the actual termination:
-•	at least 60 days before the scheduled termination date, an information note will be sent to all custo¬mers of the CA service (and other services that include the CA services), as well as to the supervisory body (AgID), the conformity assessment body (CAB), and other subjects with whom the CA has stipu¬lated agreements in this regard;
+•	at least 60 days before the scheduled termination date, an information note will be sent to all customers of the CA service (and other services that include the CA services), as well as to the supervisory body (AgID), the conformity assessment body (CAB), and other subjects with whom the CA has stipulated agreements in this regard;
 •	with a minimum notice of 60 days, an informative note will be published on the CA website, in order to make the information available also to Relying Parties;
-•	with a minimum notice of 60 days, the CA will send a notice to all possible sub-contractors and Dele¬gated Third Parties (RAs), informing them that at the end of the deadline they will no longer be autho¬rized to perform activities related to the certificate issuance service;
+•	with a minimum notice of 60 days, the CA will send a notice to all possible sub-contractors and Delegated Third Parties (RAs), informing them that at the end of the deadline they will no longer be authorized to perform activities related to the certificate issuance service;
-•	the responsibility for the preservation of evidences (certificate requests, event log, etc.) will be trans¬ferred to another reliable subject that can guarantee preservation for an adequate time.
-The respon¬sibility to publish on its website the public key of the ceased CA will also be transferred to such entity;
+•	the responsibility for the preservation of evidences (certificate requests, event log, etc.) will be transferred to another reliable subject that can guarantee preservation for an adequate time.
+The responsibility to publish on its website the public key of the ceased CA will also be transferred to such entity;
 •	the destruction of private certification keys as well as of the attached cryptographic material will be planned.

 On the termination date: